Part One Photography

 all track roadsters or sprint cars.

-The start of a Track Roadster race at Twin City Speedway,
+The start of a Track Roadster

-probably in 1950 or 51.
+race at Twin City Speedway, probably in 1950 or 51.

-.jpg) The car in the foreground was driven by Gerry Arendt
+The car in the foreground was

-and owned by "Farmer" Trenton, powered by a 41 Buick
+driven by Gerry Arendt and owned by "Farmer" Trenton,

-Roadmaster motor with twin carbs.
-They were from Willmar, Minnesota
+powered by a 41 Buick Roadmaster motor with twin carbs.
+They

-and were regular competitors.
+were from Willmar, Minnesota and were regular competitors.

-.jpg) D1 was
+D1 was a very

-Moving to "The Drags"
+"The Drags"

-In 1956 on the weekend
+In 1956 on the weekend after

-went to Union Grove for my first out-of-town race.
+to Union Grove for my first out-of-town race.
 I had a cheapy

 box camera of some sort and took pictures of the dragsters for